individual-brain-charting/public_protocols/mental_time_travel/video_annotations/README.md

 ## Notes about video annotations of the Mental Time Travel task

 Author: Ana Luisa Pinho
-E-mail: ana.pinho@inria.fr
+e-mail: ana.pinho@inria.fr

 The videos present the sequence of visual stimuli at a specific run.
 Such sequences were randomized between runs but not across sessions.
 Sequences for each run within sessions are thus different, yet the same for every participant.
 They were all generated beforehand by randomization of the different conditions.